Is There a Connection Between Diversity and Team Performance?

 This is why it is essential to have a diversity and inclusion strategy in your organization.
 A diversity and inclusion strategy is a company’s mission to create and maintain a diverse workplace to achieve greater business outcomes.
 Diversity is the spectrum of human differences among the workforce, from race, gender, age, experience, to political orientation, and religious beliefs.
 Inclusion is a business environment that values the uniqueness of others beliefs, backgrounds, and experiences.
 Diversity and inclusion are not just industry buzzwords, they are essential to any organizations success.
 According to McKinsey, companies with a diverse workforce are 35% more likely to outperform those without diversity initiatives.

-How a Diversity and Inclusion Strategy can benefit your team:
+How a Diversity and Inclusion Strategy can Improve Team Performance:

 1. Increased employee engagement.
 When employees feel valued for who they are, they are more likely to work harder to support their team.
 Take action, find ways to allow individuals on your team to express who they are.
 For example, acknowledge and offer the opportunity for individuals to observe their religious holidays.